Analog Arcana

 The answer is to use a chirp.
 Instead of using a constant frequency, if we instead ramp up the frequency with time, then we can differentiate different pulse arrivals by their start frequency, and their Doppler shifts by the (coherent) shift of the chirp across the entire received signal.
 (I think there’s a bit more nuance to this, but I have to watch the talk again to fully understand it.)
 Here’s a graph of what a typical chirp looks like:

-So that’s it!
-By stacking and identifying each received pulse, we can produce a time series that allows us to then obtain a 2D plot of the received delay times and the Doppler shifts.
 Finally, let’s return to the talk from the beginning of the post.
-The intervening 50 years since Apollo have seen the rise of WiFi in order to keep us all tethered to our universal hand-held anxiety-inducing machines wherever we go, and WiFi came to adopt 2.4 GHz and 5 GHz as its standard operating frequencies.
+The intervening 50 years since Apollo have seen the rise of WiFi in order to keep us all tethered to our universal hand-held anxiety machines wherever we go, and WiFi came to adopt 2.4 GHz and 5 GHz as its standard operating frequencies.
 Because this is also in the microwave radar range, there are suddenly a ton of low-cost microwave radio components available to the average consumer.
 Thus, for (at most) a couple hundred bucks, one can build a fairly sophisticated radar system that can be carried in a person’s hands:

 We can see all of the fundamental components here: the chirp (/ramp) generator, the tuneable oscillator (the voltage-controlled oscillator or VCO), several signal amplifiers, and the mixer that performs the superheterodyne magic.
 And, as promised: cantennas!
-The one thing I forgot to mention was that the radio signal in a radar needs to be focused in one direction in order to prevent reflections from all other surfaces around it, and it just so happens that metallic-coated coffee cans do the trick perfect (well okay, maybe there could be some improvements with professional antenna design, but still—clever!)
+The one thing I forgot to mention was that the radio signal in a radar needs to be focused in one direction in order to prevent reflections from all other surfaces around it, and it just so happens that metallic-coated coffee cans do the trick perfectly (well okay, maybe there could be some improvements with professional antenna design, but still—clever!)

 Overall, getting deeper into this world has really given me an appreciation for how technologies and concepts that seem like arcane magic at first can actually be understood by mere mortals with a little work.
 And beyond that, it’s even more empowering that one can not only understand these technologies, but also even build them due to the increasing availability of inexpensive electronic components.
 I haven’t achieved my radio-construction dreams as of yet, but with all this knowledge under my belt, maybe that’ll be the next step before I make the jump to the even more state-of-the-art in radar theory and electronics that I’ll need for my PhD research.

-xoxo gossip grad
+-xoxo gossip grad ☾⋆⁺₊⋆